Welcome to my M-Audio Oxygen Pro Review, which is an awesome MIDI Keyboard for FL Studio on Windows (Oct 11, 2023).

 Purchase the M-Audio Oxygen Pro 49 here >> (I receive a commission if you purchase, thank-you!)

-If you would like to see me review another MIDI Keyboard for FL Studio usage, please contact me.
+Need help learning FL Studio, Beatmaking.. or would like me to review another MIDI Keyboard for FL Studio usage?
+Simply contact GratuiTous here!